schreter/hue_rule_configurator/README.md

 - `dim` - dim up or down a group
 - `redirect` - redirect to another action by setting value of `ExternalInput` sensor

+Note that it is also possible to specify a list of actions for a binding to execute multiple actions for a single binding (e.g., turn off light in multiple rooms and the like).

 ### Scene

 Example: